hphelion/documentation/moonshot/index.md

 <img src="media/moonshot-server-hardware.jpg" title="Moonshot server" />

-This Moonshot section of the documentation site builds on the [HP Cloud OS documentation](/cloudos/) by providing topics that are customized specifically for Moonshot customers.
+This Moonshot section of the documentation site builds on the [HP Cloud OS for Moonshot documentation](/cloudos/) by providing topics that are customized specifically for Moonshot customers.
 Read these categorized topics to learn about HP Cloud OS for Moonshot:

 1. <a href="/cloudos/moonshot/prepare/">Prepare</a> &mdash; Topics to help you get started: video tutorials &amp; more